The Dangers of “False Consensus”

-- confirmation bias – the tendency to seek out opinions that support our own beliefs and hypotheses.
+- Confirmation bias – the tendency to seek out opinions that support our own beliefs and hypothesis.

-- biased evaluation – the quick acceptance of evidence that supports our hypotheses, while contradictory evidence is subject to rigorous evaluation and almost certain rejection, an example of which is to impute hostile motives to critics or question their competence.
+- Biased evaluation – the quick acceptance of evidence that supports our hypothesis, while contradictory evidence is subject to rigorous evaluation and almost certain rejection, an example of which being to impute hostile motives to critics or question their competence.

-This hypothetical CEO might be right but more likely is heading for trouble.
+This hypothetical CEO might be right, but more likely is headed for trouble.
 The role of any strategic advisor should be to provide a counterbalance to this tendency toward false consensus, and CEO’s should welcome the challenge.

 It can be extremely difficult to uncover these problems, especially if the one proposing the strategy is a strong personality or role model.
 People can be easily influenced by dominant personalities and often seek to emulate them.
 This can be a force for good if the role models are positive, but negative ones can prove an irresistible source of strategic error.

 How to reduce or eliminate the risks of false consensus in your organization:

 - Create a culture of challenge.
 As part of the strategic debate, management teams should value open and constructive criticism.
 Criticizing (or challenging) a fellow director’s (or team member’s) strategy should be viewed as a helpful, not a hostile act.
 CEO’s and strategic advisors should understand criticism of their strategies, seek contrary views on industry trends, and if in doubt, take steps to assure themselves that opposing views have been well researched.

 - Ensure that strong checks and balances control the dominant role models within an organization or advisory committee.